 Assessment, Planning and Evaluation are three core features of community health research.
 The objective of this course is to provide an overview of the fundamental and basic skills needed for conducting research with community partners related to health assessments, program planning and evaluation of public health programs.
 We will focus on efforts needed in working with community partners and research methodologies recommended for effectively and efficiently conducting research without interrupting the flow of community organizations.
-You will have an opportunity to talk with representatives from community organizations and to participate in a neighborhood health assessment.
+You will have an opportunity to talk with representatives from community organizations and to apply your learning to an actual community setting.

 PH 412 Infectious Disease Epidemiology and Prevention (1)

 This course focuses on the public health tools for the surveillance, identification, control and prevention of selected infectious diseases of public health importance.
 Special emphasis will be focused on outbreak investigations because they provide a unique opportunity to apply many principles of public health practice, including use and interpretation of surveillance data, risk factor analysis and implementation and assessment of control measures.